ebmdatalab/openpath-dash/README.md

+# Deployment

+Via `dokku`.
+Add a remote called `dokku` that points to `dokku@dokku.ebmdatalab.net:openpath-flask`.

+Then you can do `git push dokku master` to deploy, assuming your ssh public key is installed for the `dokku` user on that server.

+Deployment requires a username and password to be set in the environment.
+You can do this on the server thus:

+    dokku config:set openpath-flask BASIC_AUTH_CREDENTIALS="username: password"

 # Navigating the code

 * This is a Dash app.
 Pretty much all the Dash documentation is in the [short tutorial](https://dash.plot.ly/getting-started).
 This is worth reading in full before getting started.
 The docstrings in the code (linke from that documentation) are very thorough.